Amundi Pioneer Asset Management Inc. Sells 151,560 Shares of Kansas City Southern (NYSE:KSU)

-Amundi Pioneer Asset Management Inc. decreased its stake in Kansas City Southern (NYSE:KSU) by 22.0% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 537,453 shares of the transportation company’s stock after selling 151,560 shares during the quarter.
-Amundi Pioneer Asset Management Inc. owned approximately 0.59% of Kansas City Southern worth $109,710,000 at the end of the most recent quarter.
+Amundi Pioneer Asset Management Inc. trimmed its holdings in Kansas City Southern (NYSE:KSU) by 22.0% in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 537,453 shares of the transportation company’s stock after selling 151,560 shares during the quarter.
+Amundi Pioneer Asset Management Inc. owned about 0.59% of Kansas City Southern worth $109,710,000 at the end of the most recent quarter.

-Other large investors also recently made changes to their positions in the company.
-Norges Bank bought a new position in shares of Kansas City Southern during the fourth quarter valued at $187,442,000.
-Artisan Partners Limited Partnership bought a new position in Kansas City Southern during the 4th quarter valued at about $79,791,000.
-Interval Partners LP boosted its position in Kansas City Southern by 188.4% in the fourth quarter.
-Interval Partners LP now owns 374,695 shares of the transportation company’s stock valued at $76,486,000 after buying an additional 244,789 shares in the last quarter.
-Bank of New York Mellon Corp grew its stake in Kansas City Southern by 19.0% during the fourth quarter.
-Bank of New York Mellon Corp now owns 1,459,333 shares of the transportation company’s stock worth $297,892,000 after buying an additional 232,501 shares during the last quarter.
-Finally, Mackenzie Financial Corp increased its holdings in shares of Kansas City Southern by 6,349.0% during the fourth quarter.
-Mackenzie Financial Corp now owns 230,035 shares of the transportation company’s stock worth $46,957,000 after buying an additional 226,468 shares in the last quarter.
-Hedge funds and other institutional investors own 85.89% of the company’s stock.
+A number of other hedge funds and other institutional investors also recently modified their holdings of KSU.
+Vantage Consulting Group Inc acquired a new position in Kansas City Southern during the 4th quarter worth $31,000.
+Sage Private Wealth Group LLC bought a new stake in shares of Kansas City Southern during the fourth quarter worth $38,000.
+Annapolis Financial Services LLC acquired a new position in shares of Kansas City Southern during the fourth quarter valued at $41,000.
+Ellevest Inc. boosted its holdings in Kansas City Southern by 232.8% in the fourth quarter.
+Ellevest Inc. now owns 213 shares of the transportation company’s stock valued at $43,000 after acquiring an additional 149 shares during the last quarter.
+Finally, Allworth Financial LP increased its position in Kansas City Southern by 10,600.0% in the fourth quarter.
+Allworth Financial LP now owns 214 shares of the transportation company’s stock worth $44,000 after purchasing an additional 212 shares during the period.
+Institutional investors and hedge funds own 85.89% of the company’s stock.

+KSU has been the topic of several recent research reports.
+Raymond James raised their target price on shares of Kansas City Southern from $245.00 to $255.00 and gave the company a “strong-buy” rating in a research note on Monday, January 25th.
+JPMorgan Chase & Co. upgraded shares of Kansas City Southern from a “neutral” rating to an “overweight” rating and increased their price objective for the company from $231.00 to $275.00 in a report on Monday, March 29th.
+Wells Fargo & Company upped their target price on shares of Kansas City Southern from $257.00 to $275.00 and gave the company an “overweight” rating in a research report on Monday, March 29th.
+BMO Capital Markets upped their price objective on Kansas City Southern from $215.00 to $240.00 and gave the company an “outperform” rating in a report on Monday, January 25th.
+Finally, Cowen raised their target price on Kansas City Southern from $203.00 to $246.00 and gave the stock an “outperform” rating in a report on Monday, January 25th.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating, ten have given a buy rating and one has given a strong buy rating to the company’s stock.
+Kansas City Southern currently has an average rating of “Buy” and a consensus target price of $219.76.

+Kansas City Southern (NYSE:KSU) last released its earnings results on Thursday, January 21st.
+The transportation company reported $1.89 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.92 by ($0.03).
+The company had revenue of $693.40 million for the quarter, compared to analyst estimates of $700.65 million.
+Kansas City Southern had a return on equity of 13.91% and a net margin of 21.68%.
+During the same period last year, the company posted $1.82 earnings per share.
+On average, sell-side analysts anticipate that Kansas City Southern will post 7.01 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, April 7th.
-Investors of record on Monday, March 8th were given a $0.54 dividend.
-The ex-dividend date of this dividend was Friday, March 5th.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, April 7th.
+Stockholders of record on Monday, March 8th were issued a dividend of $0.54 per share.
 This represents a $2.16 dividend on an annualized basis and a dividend yield of 0.82%.
-This is a boost from Kansas City Southern’s previous quarterly dividend of $0.44.
-Kansas City Southern’s dividend payout ratio is currently 31.30%.
+The ex-dividend date was Friday, March 5th.
+This is an increase from Kansas City Southern’s previous quarterly dividend of $0.44.
+Kansas City Southern’s dividend payout ratio is 31.30%.

-A number of equities research analysts recently weighed in on KSU shares.
-Wells Fargo & Company raised their price target on Kansas City Southern from $257.00 to $275.00 and gave the company an “overweight” rating in a report on Monday, March 29th.
-JPMorgan Chase & Co. raised Kansas City Southern from a “neutral” rating to an “overweight” rating and lifted their price target for the company from $231.00 to $275.00 in a report on Monday, March 29th.
-Morgan Stanley increased their price objective on shares of Kansas City Southern from $142.00 to $200.00 and gave the stock a “positive” rating in a report on Monday, January 25th.
-Cowen boosted their target price on shares of Kansas City Southern from $203.00 to $246.00 and gave the stock an “outperform” rating in a research note on Monday, January 25th.
-Finally, BMO Capital Markets upped their target price on shares of Kansas City Southern from $215.00 to $240.00 and gave the stock an “outperform” rating in a research report on Monday, January 25th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating, ten have assigned a buy rating and one has issued a strong buy rating to the company.
-The company currently has an average rating of “Buy” and an average price target of $219.76.

 Kansas City Southern, a transportation holding company, provides domestic and international rail transportation services in North America.
 The company serves a ten-state region in the Midwest and southeast regions of the United States and has the shortest north/south rail route between Kansas City, Missouri, and ports along the Gulf of Mexico in Alabama, Louisiana, Mississippi, and Texas.